vocdoni/vocdoni-node/README.md

 - **miner** provides a block validation node (full node), without providing any external service but capable of proposing new blocks.

-- **oracle** mode provides special capabilities such as computing election results and storing encryption keys.

 The most common mode is the `gateway`, that's probably what you are looking for.

 One of the design primitives of vocdoni-node is to run everything as a single process in order to have complete control over the components and avoid local RPC or IPC connections.
 So unlike other projects, vocdoni node uses go-ethereum, go-ipfs and tendermint as GoLang libraries.